-Our curriculum includes access to a wide range of ITC facilities,'hands-on’ cooking equipment, on-site nature gardens, interactive school visits from outside experts and active involvement in community, national and international projects.
+Our curriculum includes Forest School Learning opportunities, on-site nature gardens, interactive school visits from outside experts and active involvement in community, national and international projects.

 We encourage our pupils to self-evaluate their work and to ask lots of questions.
 By practising, consolidating and assessing what they learn, they can facilitate their progress and be challenged by their daily experiences.
 Homework is an important part of the learning process and it is an essential element of the older children’s education at our school.